 We have to get to know ourselves in order to love ourselves.
-Because love is not a word, it is action.
+Because love is not a word, it is made up of a series of actions.
 Getting to know process involves a lot of witnessing and being a neutral observer.
-It’s an advanced ninja move right there!
+That’s an advanced ninja move right there, if you ask me.
 Being a neutral observer is an incredibly healing tool.
 We all have an Observer Self.
-We just need to put it to use to help us with picking up clues about our instant desires, what gives us joy, helps us feel connected, etc…in the moment.
+We just need to put it to use to help us with picking up clues about our desires, what gives us joy, what helps us feel connected, etc…in the moment.
 We collect this data in order to know what to give ourselves as a part of our self-love practice.

 4) I acknowledge my accomplishments more

 Another active self-love practice ingredient is acknowledging where we are now compared to where we were.
 In fact, this is so important that active and consistent self-appreciation is one of the most effective antidotes to low self-esteem.
 Not to mention how quickly it dissolves our need for approval from others.
 To me, this is a form of freedom that cannot be bought.

 I found that practicing self-love is an ongoing, ever-evolving and increasingly joyful process.
 Ultimately, self-love looks different for everyone.
 Only we know deeply what makes us tick, upset, drained or inspired.
 Some people love taking hot baths, some would rather cook a three-course meal from scratch to decompress.

 Self-love is not a one-size-fits-all concept.
 It’s a personal practice.
 Discover what works and does not work for you so you can build a life on that very discovery.